zowe/docs-site/docs/extend/extend-desktop/mvd-apptoappcommunication.md

 ### Cross-launch via URL

-Another way the Zowe Application Framework invokes Actions is via JSON Query Parameters, formated as a URL.
+Another way the Zowe Application Framework invokes Actions is via URL Query Parameters, with parameters formatted in JSON.
 This feature enables users to bookmark a set of application-to-application communication actions (in the form of a URL) that will be executed when opening the webpage.
-Developers creating separate web apps can build a link that will open Zlux and do specific actions in Zlux apps, for example, opening a file in the Editor.
+Developers creating separate web apps can build a link that will open the Zowe Desktop and do specific actions in Apps, for example, opening a file in the Editor.

 The Cross-launch feature allows you to: